Medically reviewed by Vicky Davis, FNP

 Age.
 Erectile dysfunction becomes more common with age.
 In one review, researchers noted that men have a roughy 40 percent chance of developing ED by age 40, with this risk increasing by 10 percent with each additional decade.

 Obesity.
 Weight and erectile dysfunction are closely linked.
-Research shows that many men presenting with ED have a high BMI, and that your risk of developing ED increases by a substantial amount if you’re overweight or obese.
+Research shows that many men presenting with ED have a high BMI, and that your risk of developing ED increases by a substantial amount if you have high levels of body fat.

 Tobacco use.
 Nicotine and other chemicals inside cigarettes, cigars and other tobacco products can damage your cardiovascular system.
 If you smoke, you have a higher risk of developing erectile dysfunction.